 🍴 Serving suggestions

-Enjoy these traditional British soul cakes with a cup of tea or glass of milk.
-They are also great for after-school snacks and to pop in lunchboxes!
+Enjoy this traditional soul cakes recipe with a cup of tea or a glass of milk.
+They are also great for after-school snacks and to pop into lunchboxes!

 Why not make a batch to hand out to trick-or-treaters on Halloween, along with my Halloween bark?

-For such a simple bake these little 'cakes' (which are more like biscuits if I'm honest!), are really rather moreish!
+For such a simple bake these little 'cakes' (which are more like biscuits), are really moreish!

 📖 Variations